-- 1999: Muhlenberg sends three wrestlers Tyler Cathey, Andy Faust, and Bill Holsinger, all freshmen to the NCAA Division III Championships in Trenton, NJ. - 2000: Sophomores Tyler Cathey and Andy Faust return to the NCAA Championships in Ada, OH. - 2001: Muhlenberg wins the Centennial Conference dual meet championship and sets a school record for wins with a 17-6 record.
-One of four wrestlers to qualify for the NCAA Championships, senior Jason McLean finishes eighth at 141 pounds to earn All-America honors. - 2002: For the second straight year, Muhlenberg wins a school-record 17 matches and qualifies four wrestlers for the NCAA Championships. - 2003: Senior Nate Yeasted places seventh at 141 pounds at the NCAA Championships. - 2004: Sophomore Dale Mills and freshman Matt Loesch earn bids to the NCAA Championships.

-2005: Sophomore Matt Loesch places fourth - the best finish ever by a Muhlenberg wrestler - at the NCAA Championships.

-- 2006: After earning a number one ranking in Division III during the year, junior Matt Loesch finishes sixth at the NCAA Championships to become the Mules' first two-time All-American. - 2007: Muhlenberg qualifies four wrestlers for the NCAA Championships.
-One of them, senior Matt Loesch, finishes his career undefeated against Centennial Conference opponents and earns All-America and Academic All-America honors.
+- 2000: Sophomores Tyler Cathey and Andy Faust return to the NCAA Championships in Ada, OH. - 2001: Muhlenberg wins the Centennial Conference dual meet championship and sets a school record for wins with a 17-6 record.
+One of four wrestlers to qualify for the NCAA Championships, senior Jason McLean finishes eighth at 141 pounds to earn All-America honors. - 2002: For the second straight year, Muhlenberg wins a school-record 17 matches and qualifies four wrestlers for the NCAA Championships. - 2003: Senior Nate Yeasted places seventh at 141 pounds at the NCAA Championships. - 2004: Sophomore Dale Mills and freshman Matt Loesch earn bids to the NCAA Championships. - 2005: Sophomore Matt Loesch places fourth the best finish ever by a Muhlenberg wrestler at the NCAA Championships. - 2006: After earning a number one ranking in Division III during the year, junior Matt Loesch finishes sixth at the NCAA Championships to become the Mules' first two-time All-American. - 2007: Muhlenberg qualifies four wrestlers for the NCAA Championships.
+One of them, senior Matt Loesch, finishes his career undefeated against Centennial Conference opponents and earns All-America and Academic All-America honors. - 2009: Senior Rob Kein places eighth at 149 at the NCAA Championships, earning All-America honors.

-STUDENT COSTS 2008-2009
+STUDENT COSTS 2009-2010